Gender trends in computer science authorship: Discussion

 We also recognize the limitations of using author-paper pairs as our units of measure.
 We do not distinguish between a person who is a single author on a paper, and a person who co-authors with many others.
 This biases our data by over-weighting authors in papers with more authors.
-Similarly, in our analysis of collaboration, we take each combination of authors for a paper as a collaborating pair, which over-weights again papers with more authors.
-In the Computer Science corpus, we observe an increase in the average authors per paper over time, growing to approximately 3.5 authors per paper in 2018.
+Similarly, in our analysis of collaboration, we take each combination of authors for a paper as a collaborating pair, which again over-weights papers with more authors.
+In the Computer Science corpus, we observe an increase in the average authors per paper over time, growing to approximately 3.0 authors per paper in the last two years.
 However, Computer Science papers are still generally authored by smaller groups of individuals in the lower single digits, and we believe the bias introduced by our usage of author-paper pairs or collaborating author pairs to be minimal.

-Each author is also weighted equivalently in our analysis.
-We acknowledge the special recognition extended to first authors, last authors, and single authors, and previous studies have already shown the distinctions between these groups \cite{West2013TheRO}.
+Each author on a publication is also weighted equivalently in our analysis.
+We acknowledge that this discounts the special recognition extended to first authors, last authors, and single authors; we point readers to previous studies that have already demonstrated the distinctions between these groups \citep{West2013TheRO}.

+Lastly, our projection of female author proportion uses data from the last 50 years to project more than 100 years into the future.
+We understand the inaccuracies of making such an extensive forecast with limited data.
+The goal of our projection is not to provide a definitive answer to the question of when gender parity will be reached among Computer Science authors; rather, the projection signals that even under optimistic growth, the gender gap will likely not close in the near future without some form of community or external intervention.
+Observed recent trends also suggest that the increase in female representation among Computer Science authors may be slowing in the last five years.
+The long range forecasts we show may not adequately capture changes on this shorter time scale.
+Our forecasts also do not reflect changes that would result from newly introduced or as yet unimplemented interventions.